Limit Consistency of Lattice Boltzmann Equations: Conclusion

 \section{Conclusion}

 The notion of limit consistency is introduced for the constructive discretization towards an LBM for a given PDE.
-In particular, a sequence of LBE $\mathcal{G}$ is consistently derived from a sequence of BGKBE $\mathcal{F}$ which is known to rigorously limit towards a given partial differential IVP in the sense of weak solutions.
+In particular, a family of LBEs $\mathcal{G}$ is consistently derived from a family of BGKBEs $\mathcal{F}$ which is known to rigorously limit towards a given partial differential IVP in the sense of weak solutions.
 Preparatively, the discrete velocity BGKBE $\mathcal{F\!G}$ is constructed by replacing the velocity space with a discrete subset.
 When completed, we discretize continuous space and time via chaining several finite difference approximations which leads to $\mathcal{G}$.
-In the present example, all of the discrete operations retain the rigorously proven diffusion limit of the BGKBE towards the NSE on the continuous level.
+In the present example, all of the discrete operations retain the rigorously proven diffusive limit of the BGKBE towards the NSE on the continuous level.

-It is to be noted that the term consistency in the derivation process refers to the level-by-level preservation of the a priori rigorously proven limit.
+It is to be noted that the term consistency in the derivation process refers to the level-by-level preservation of the \textit{a priori} rigorously proven limit.
 As such, our approach presents itself as mathematically rigorous discretization procedure, which produces a numerical scheme with a proven limit towards the target equation under diffusive scaling.
-Albeit the incompressible Navier\textendash Stokes equations (NSE) are used as an example target system, the current approach is extendable to any other PDE.
-Hence, the sole constraint remaining, is the existence of an a priori known continuous moment limit which rigorously dictates the relaxation process.
+Albeit the incompressible Navier--Stokes equations (NSE) are used as an example target system, the current approach is extendable to any other PDE.
+In addition, the notion of limit consistency is flexible in the sense that it can be applied to relaxation systems without the knowledge of an underlying kinetic equation system limiting to the targeted PDE.
+Hence, the sole constraint remaining, is the existence of an \textit{a priori} known continuous moment limit which rigorously dictates the relaxation process.